nagatejareddy/IOT_Projects/EM-18_Locking_System/README.md

 String allowedTag = "5D00A3D51833"; // Replace with your RFID tag ID const int relayPin = 9;             // Relay pin for door lock control

-✅ Future Improvements
-Store multiple authorized tags using an array or EEPROM.

-Add a buzzer for sound feedback.

-Use a real-time clock (RTC) module to log access time.

-Integrate with IoT platforms (like Blynk or Firebase) for remote monitoring.

-Replace Arduino with ESP32/ESP8266 for Wi-Fi capability.